kj121497/ProjectOverview/README.md

 ###### Instgram
 <img src="IMG_6369.PNG" width="250"> <img src="IMG_6368.PNG" width="250"> <img src="IMG_6367.PNG" width="250">

 ### Competitor Analysis

 #### Usability Testing

+I conducted a usability test to understand the extent of user freedom and how accessible Instagram currently is.
+My participant is a friend, a college senior, who has used Instgram in the past, but no longer uses it.
+Though he does not use Instgram, he is familiar with the way social media applications work.
+Thus, I thought he would be a perfect participant to gauge the way in which a user that is both familiar and unfamiliar with the app navigates it.

+He performed three tasks.
+The first task included steps to test how users accessed their Likes page.
+The second task included steps to test if a user was able to control the way they watched a video.
+The third task included steps to test if a user could control the way they uploaded an image.
+My participant was not able to thoroughly perform each task, leading him to unsatisfied with his application experience; thus, alerting me Instagram needed to improve. [read more...](https://github.com/kj121497/kj2)

 ### User Research